DevNifemi/search-templates/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
-wrote test using Ract Testing Library.
+wrote test using React Testing Library.
 Tests for Header component, and Search Input.

 ### `npm run eject`